rails/rails/guides/source/routing.md

 end
 ```

-Since this is a regular Ruby source file you can use all of its features to help you define your routes but be careful with variable names as they can clash with the DSL methods of the router.
+Since this is a regular Ruby source file you can use all of its features to help you define your routes.
+(Be careful with variable names as they can clash with the DSL methods of the router.)

 NOTE: The `Rails.application.routes.draw do ... end` block that wraps your route definitions is required to establish the scope for the router DSL and must not be deleted.